great-lakes-ai-lab/NBS-Predictor-MVP/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature").
 - Reference issues and pull requests after the first line.

+### New to Git and GitHub?

+Check out this resource page from [Software Carpentry](https://swcarpentry.github.io/git-novice/).

 ## Styleguides

 ### Git Commit Messages